nyxxxie/serenity/docs/life_of_a_feature.md

 # Life of a Feature

-## What is a "Feature'
-With Spade, a "Feature" is the generic term used to describe a change to the codebase that adds in new functionality or improves existing functionality.
-An example of a feature might be adding a new widget to the QT ui, or improving the performance of an existing component.
-A feature is meant to be a discrete unit of change; try to isolate separate ideas that don't relate with each other.

 ## Starting a Feature
 A feature can start in one of two ways: as an issue or as a pull request.